preservim/vim-wordy/README.markdown

 * “discounted up to 50% off”
 * “most voters feel that my opponent can’t be trusted”

-Assuming that you’re not consciously trying to manipulate others, you will seek to purge such loaded language from your writing.
+Assuming that you’re not intentionally trying to manipulate others, you will seek to purge such loaded language from your writing.

 ### To be and the passive voice